Harvey's Resort Hotel bombing: Investigation

 The bomb was delivered to the casino's second floor by two men posing as technicians; witnesses spotted a white van marked with "IBM" on the side.
 Birges was investigated as a possible suspect due to his white van being identified as being in South Tahoe at the time of the bombing.
 Birges was eventually arrested based on a tip.
 One of his sons had revealed to his then-girlfriend that his father had placed a bomb in Harvey's.
 After the two broke up, she was on a date with another man when they heard about a reward for information, and she informed her new boyfriend about Birges.
 This man then called the FBI.

+Pleas and convictions

 John Birges' two sons both entered pleas of guilty in 1981 for their roles in the bombing, serving no prison time in exchange for testifying against their father.
 Birges was convicted in 1982 and sentenced to life in prison without parole.

 Birges' two accomplices who delivered the bomb to Harvey's were subsequently sentenced: Terry Lee Hall, in 1982, of conspiracy and interstate transport of explosives; and Hall's father-in-law Willis Brown, who entered a plea of guilty in exchange for a reduced sentence.

 In 1983, the final defendant, Ella Joan Williams, named by prosecutors as the typist of the extortion letter, was convicted of attempted extortion, conspiracy, and interstate travel in aid of extortion.
+In 1984, Williams' initial conviction was overturned on appeal.
+In May 1985, Williams pled guilty to being an accessory in the extortion-bombing and received a recommendation for parole from prosecutors.

-In 1996, at the age of 74, Birges died of liver cancer at the Southern Nevada Correctional Center, 16 years and a day after the bombing.
+On August 28, 1996, at the age of 74, Birges died of liver cancer at the Southern Nevada Correctional Center, 16 years and a day after the bombing.